orlandocaraballo/sei/26-introduction-to-your-second-language-using-ruby/26-introduction-to-your-second-language-using-ruby.md

 2. Think of three names and store the names, as strings, in an array named `names`
 3. Create a new hash named `colors_and_names` with two keys, one key is named `colors` and the other is named `names`.
 Set the value of the colors key to the colors array and set the value of `names` to the `names` array.
 What did we just achieve?
 4. Loop thru each name in the `names` array and display it on the console.
-5. Loop thru each color in the `names` array and display it on the console.
+5. Loop thru each color in the `colors` array and display it on the console.
 6. Loop thru each name within the `colors_and_names` hash and display it on the console.
 7. Loop thru each color within the `colors_and_names` hash and display it on the console.